lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 $$ -\Delta H(\text{genome}) \leq \Delta I(\text{genome}; \ \text{environment}). $$

-Random mutations tend to increase genomic entropy, while natural selection reduces it, allowing an increase in Shannon information (reduction in sequence diversity) if natural selection is strongly purifying (mutational effects are above the selection threshold).
+Random mutations tend to increase genomic entropy, while natural selection reduces it, allowing an increase in Shannon information (reduction in sequence diversity, increasing the data compressibility) if natural selection is strongly purifying (mutational effects are above the selection threshold).
 Natural selection can be thought of as a process that sorts through the genetic noise produced by random mutations, looking for the signal of genetic variations that increase differential reproductive success.

 Some examples of quantifying the Shannon information gains occurring in evolution are given below:

 In [Chapter 19 of *Information Theory, Inference and Learning Algorithms*](https://www.inference.org.uk/itprnn/book.pdf#page=281) by David MacKay, a model for the Shannon information of a simple binary coded genome is presented, with the conclusion being that meiosis enables the information content of a genome to grow much faster (due to recombination) than mitosis alone.

-In ([Vopson & Lepadatu, 2023](https://pubs.aip.org/aip/adv/article/12/7/075310/2819368/Second-law-of-information-dynamics)), the informational entropy $ H $ of the genome of the SARS-CoV-2 virus (COVID-19) over its mutational history between 2020 and 2022 is calculated, and found that the processes of mutation and natural selection caused the information entropy of its genome to continually decrease.
+In ([Vopson & Lepadatu, 2022](https://pubs.aip.org/aip/adv/article/12/7/075310/2819368/Second-law-of-information-dynamics)), the informational (Shannon) entropy $ H $ of the genome of the SARS-CoV-2 virus (COVID-19) over its mutational history between 2020 and 2022 is calculated, and found that the processes of mutation and natural selection caused the Shannon entropy of its genome to continually decrease.
 This represents an increase in the Shannon information in the genome, as purifying selections acts on the virus.
-Although the paper (in my opinion) oversteps by proclaiming a universal 'second law of infodynamics' (the observed entropy reduction may not have occurred had the mutational effects been below the selection threshold), the data does clearly show the effects of natural evolution on Shannon information.
+Although the paper oversteps by proclaiming a universal 'second law of infodynamics' (the observed entropy reduction may not have occurred had the mutational effects been below the selection threshold), the data does clearly show the effects of natural evolution on Shannon information.
+I left a technical comment on PubPeer criticising the paper's overreach [here](https://pubpeer.com/publications/1E6EA82C1AE11A9A3C6C7999B08A1B#1).

 ---